-- 1 The date used to calculate Life of Fund performance for the index is February 18, 1999, the inception date of Class I shares, the Fund's oldest share class. - 2 Performance shown prior to May 1, 2006 for Class S shares is that of Class I shares, which has lower expenses and correspondingly higher returns than Class S shares. - 3 The S&P 500° Index is a float-adjusted market capitalization-weighted index that focuses on the large-cap segment of the U.S. equity market, and includes a significant portion of the total value of the market.
-Please note that the index described in this report does not take into account any fees, expenses or tax consequences of investing in the individual securities that it tracks, and that individuals cannot invest directly in any index.
+- 1 The date used to calculate Life of Fund performance for the index is August 22, 2001, the inception date of Class I shares, the Fund's oldest share class. - 2 Performance shown prior to April 29, 2005 for Class S shares is that of Class I shares, which has lower expenses and correspondingly higher returns than Class S shares. - 3 The Russell Midcap\ Value Index is a float-adjusted market capitalization-weighted index that measures the performance of the mid-cap value segment of the U.S. equity market.
+It includes those Russell Midcap\ Index companies with lower price-to-book ratios and lower forecasted growth rates.
+The index is rebalanced annually in June.
+The Russell Midcap Index is a float-adjusted market capitalization-weighted index that measures the performance of the mid-cap segment of the U.S. equity market.
+It includes approximately 800 of the smallest securities in the Russell 1000\ Index.
+The index is rebalanced annually in June.
+Please note that the indices described in this report do not take into account any fees, expenses or tax consequences of investing in the individual securities that they track, and that individuals cannot invest directly in any index.
 Data about the performance of an index are prepared or obtained by Neuberger Berman Investment Advisers LLC ("Management") and reflect the reinvestment of income dividends and other distributions, if any.
 The Fund may invest in securities not included in a described index and generally does not invest in all securities included in a described index.